-Financial planning doesn't have to be difficult.
-Yes, there is a lot of technical jargon and complicated things we do behind the scenes, but many of those processes can be listed out in layman's terms.
+Financial planning doesn't have to be difficult; in fact, it's simple to create a financial plan.
+Yes, there is a lot of technical jargon and complicated things we financial planners do behind the scenes, but many of those processes can be listed out in layman's terms.
 What if we told you that you could set up a thorough financial plan with or without a financial planner?

 We are fortunate to be able to call some of the best and brightest minds in medicine our clients.
 However, it seems like every time they sit down in the hospital cafeteria, they come to us with some new or interesting idea that they heard from their other doctor friend.
 It goes something like this: "Hey Chad, I had lunch with Dr. Smith today, and he told me about this great life insurance plan that acts like a pension but with no downside risk."
-Or something like, "I grabbed coffee with Dr. Thomas yesterday, and she said I should invest in her friend's new small business, they will be the next Amazon!"
+Or something like, "I grabbed coffee with Dr. Thomas yesterday, and she said I should invest in her friend's new small business — they are going to be the next Amazon!"

 Now, while both those statements could be true, we often over-complicate our financial lives and believe it is the next big idea.
 While it is nice to dream about the next Amazon stock idea or the perfect "riskless" investment solution, the reality is that there are no quick fixes or get-rich-quick financial planning ideas with high probability.
 In personal finance, there is no replacement for hard work and long-term savings.

 The biggest factor in your future riches is how much you save today.
 And while saving is a huge part of the equation, you also have to make sure the proper risk management is in place.
 Hopefully, you stay healthy and can work as planned for your entire career, but if you have any type of long-term disability, it can be nearly impossible to make your plan work.
 The same goes for any type of large lawsuit